First Measurement of Differential Cross Sections for Muon Neutrino Charged Current Interactions on Argon with a Two-proton Final State in the MicroBooNE Detector: Event Selection

-Distributions of selected events as a function of the cosine of $\gamma_{\vec{\textrm{P}}_\textrm{L}\vec{\textrm{,P}}_\textrm{R}}$ can be found in Fig.~\ref{fig:Runall_opening_protons}.
-The colored bands in each histogram represent events selected from the overlay MC subdivided into different final state topologies [Fig.~\ref{fig:Runall_opening_protons}(a)] and different interaction modes based on the GENIE MicroBooNE Tune prediction [Fig.~\ref{fig:Runall_opening_protons}(b)].
-The error bars on the data points are the data statistical uncertainty while the dashed lines represent the uncertainty on the combination of the Overlay MC, Dirt MC, and EXT data (also known as the prediction).
+Distributions of selected events as a function of the cosine of $\theta_{\vec{P}_L \cdot \vec{P}_R}$ can be found in Fig.~\ref{fig:Runall_opening_protons}.
+The colored bands in each histogram represent events selected from the MC subdivided into different final state topologies [Fig.~\ref{fig:Runall_opening_protons}(a)] and different interaction modes based on the GENIE MicroBooNE Tune prediction [Fig.~\ref{fig:Runall_opening_protons}(b)].
+The error bars on the data points are the data statistical uncertainty while the dashed lines represent the uncertainty of the prediction.
 This uncertainty includes both the statistical uncertainty of the prediction and systematic uncertainty, which dominates over the data statistical uncertainty for this measurement.
 Contributions from flux modeling and protons-on-target (POT) counting \cite{microboone_flux_prediction}, cross section modeling \cite{uboone_tune}, re-interaction modeling \cite{uboone_reint}, and detector modeling \cite{uboone_detvar} are considered in the calculation of the systematic uncertainties, which was performed using the multiverse techniques described in Section V of Ref.~\cite{uboone_tune}.
 Uncertainty on the modeling of dirt events is also considered in the systematic uncertainty \cite{uboone_dirt}.
-We find that our CC1$\mu$2p0$\pi$ signal, represented by the pink band in Fig.~\ref{fig:Runall_opening_protons}(a), constitutes the majority of events selected from the Overlay MC sample with a purity of 65.4\%.
-We also find that the CCMEC process, represented by the magenta band in Fig.~\ref{fig:Runall_opening_protons}(b), has a somewhat different shape compared to our signal.
+We find that our CC1$\mu$2p0$\pi$ signal, represented by the blue-green bands in Fig.~\ref{fig:Runall_opening_protons}(a), constitutes the majority of the prediction.
+We also find that the CCMEC process, represented by the blue-green band in Fig.~\ref{fig:Runall_opening_protons}(b), has fewer events in the region of $\cos(\theta_{\vec{P}_L \cdot \vec{P}_R}) \simeq 0$ compared to the signal.
 This is expected as MEC is not the only contributor to CC1$\mu$2p0$\pi$ topologies.
-The comparison of the data points to the prediction shows reasonable shape agreement as well as normalization agreement at the 1$\sigma$ level.
-Similar agreement is seen in other kinematic variables studied in this analysis~\cite{my_thesis}.